Evergreen Arborvitae Trees from Nature Hills Nursery

 Nature Hills Nursery sells a lot of Arborvitae cultivars across the country each season.
-Our expert growers are well-versed in their care requirements, and ship commercial landscape-grade plants direct to your door.
+Our expert growers are well-versed in their care requirements, and ship commercial landscape-grade plants directly to your door.

 One of the most popular is Green Giant — a natural hybrid cultivar that is rated as the fastest-growing Arborvitae tree.
 In the right conditions, you can actually expect three feet of growth a year.

 Green Giant Arborvitae trees work best on larger properties.
 They make a very effective tall hedge in areas where Leyland Cypress isn't recommended due to high winds.